-We are currently looking for writers in the New York City, NY area to write an essay on Golnar Adili's upcoming solo exhibition at CUE, curated by Kevin Beasley and on view January 4 – February 16, 2022.
+We are currently looking for writers in the New York, NY, area to write an essay on Zachary Fabri's upcoming exhibition at CUE, curated and mentored by American Artist and on view April 7 – May 11, 2022.

 Co-presented with AICA USA (US section of International Association of Art Critics), the Art Critic Mentoring program provides seven writers annually with the opportunity to work with an established art critic appointed by AICA to compose a long-form critical essay on one of CUE’s exhibiting artists.
 Over the course of two months, each writer conducts studio visits with an exhibiting artist and composes a long-form critical essay, which will be published by CUE in a printed exhibition catalogue and online.

-The program is open to writers of any age in the early stages of their careers.
+The program is open to writers of any age in the early stages of their careers who meet the eligibility guidelines outlined below.
 The writer selection process consists of a nomination and open call hybrid.
 Writers are awarded a $600 honorarium.
 To read past essays, browse the archive.